-Retirement Age Experience-based table of rates that are specific to the type of eligibility condition.
-Last updated for the 2012 valuation pursuant to an experience study prepared by a former actuary.
+Retirement Age Experience-based table of rates that are specific to the type of eligibility

-Healthy Post-Retirement Mortality RP-2000 annuitant generational mortality table, projected with mortality improvement scale AA, white collar adjustment.
+Healthy Post-Retirement Mortality RP-2014 annuitant generational mortality table, projected with mortality years.

-Other Information:
+Other Information

-Benefit Increases After Retirement The post-retirement increase is assumed to remain 2.00% for all future years.
+Benefit Increases After Retirement The post-retirement increase is assumed to remain 2.00% for all future telephone at 1-800-651-5757.

-See separate funding actuarial valuation report as of July 1, 2016 for additional detail.
-To obtain this report, contact MSRS at 60 Empire Drive, Suite 300, St. Paul, MN, 55103 or request via email at info@msrs.us or telephone at 1-800-651-
+See separate funding actuarial valuation report as of July 1, 2017 for additional detail.
+To obtain this report, contact MSRS at 60 Empire Drive, Suite 300, St. Paul, MN, 55103 or request via email at info@msrs.us or